Growth planning for owner-operated trades

 Pull the numbers

-Three years of P&L, job costing, utilization, and backlog.
-I don't need a perfect data room.
-Exports and a shared folder are fine.
-I'll flag what's missing and you'll want to fix it anyway.
+Three years of P&L, WIP schedule, job costing by service line, truck-hour utilization, and backlog aging.
+I don't need a perfect data room — exports from your accounting package and a shared folder are fine.
+I'll flag what's missing in your cost codes, and you'll want to fix it anyway.

 03